 Your specific deployment might require that you configure users, groups, and permissions on multiple computers and within several applications.
 For example, you must configure permissions for users and groups in Reporting Services, SharePoint Products, and Team Foundation Server if you want to include reports and project portals as part of your deployment.
 In Team Foundation Server, you can set permissions for each project, for each collection, and across a deployment (at the server level).
 Additionally, certain permissions are granted by default to any user or group that you add to Team Foundation Server, as that user or group is automatically added to Team Foundation Valid Users.
 For more information about how to configure permissions, see Managing Permissions.
-For more information about users and groups in Team Foundation Server, see Configuring Users, Groups, and Permissions.
+For more information about users and groups in Team Foundation Server, see Manage users or groups in TFS.

 Besides configuring permissions for authorization in Team Foundation Server, you might need authorization within version control and work items.
 You manage these permissions separately at a command prompt, but they are integrated as part of the interface for Team Explorer.